kovidgoyal/calibre/manual/sub_groups.rst

 Restrictions
 ---------------

-If you search for a genre then create a saved search for it, you can use the 'restrict to' box to create a virtual library of books with that genre.
+If you search for a genre then create a saved search for it, you can use the 'restrict to' box to create a Virtual library of books with that genre.
 This is useful if you want to do other searches within the genre or to manage/update metadata for books in the genre.
-Continuing our example, you can create a saved search named 'History.Japanese' by first clicking on the genre Japanese in the Tag browser to get a search into the search box, entering History.Japanese into the saved search box, then pushing the "save search" button (the green box with the white plus, on the right-hand side).
+Continuing our example, you can create a Saved search named 'History.Japanese' by first clicking on the genre Japanese in the Tag browser to get a search into the search box, entering History.Japanese into the saved search box, then pushing the "save search" button (the green box with the white plus, on the right-hand side).

 .. image:: images/sg_restrict.jpg
     :align: center